Sydney gang rapes

-The Sydney gang rapes were a series of gang rape attacks committed by a group of up to 14 youths led by Bilal Skaf against Australian women and teenage girls (2 with Italian parents, 1 with Greek parents and one part Aboriginal girl), as young as 14, in Sydney, New South Wales, Australia across several days in 2000.
-The crimes, described as ethnically motivated hate crimes by officials and commentators, were covered extensively by the news media, and prompted the passing of new laws.
-In 2002, the nine men convicted of the gang rapes were sentenced to a total of more than 240 years in jail.
-According to court transcripts, Judge Michael Finnane described the rapes as events that "you hear about or read about only in the context of wartime atrocities".
+The Sydney gang rapes were a series of gang rape attacks committed by a group of up to 14 youths led by Bilal Skaf against Australian women and teenage girls (2 with Italian parents, 1 with Greek parents and one Aboriginal Australian girl), as young as 14, in Sydney, New South Wales, Australia, across several days in 2000.
+The crimes, described as ethnically motivated hate crimes by one columnist, were covered extensively by the news media, and prompted the passing of new laws.
+In 2002, nine men were convicted and sentenced to a combined total of more than 240 years in prison for their roles in the gang rapes.
+Although fourteen individuals were initially suspected, there was only sufficient evidence to convict nine.
+During sentencing, Judge Michael Finnane described the rapes as events that "you hear about or read about only in the context of wartime atrocities".

 Attacks

 Further attempted attacks

 A further series of gang rapes were said to have been attempted but thwarted.
 Four of the attackers were also convicted for an attack on Friday 4 August 2000 when they approached a fourteen-year-old girl on a train where she was threatened with violence, punched twice, slapped, and told that she would be forced to perform fellatio on several men and that she was going to be raped.